safdaraqeel/udi-application-appointment-check/README.md

 By default, the script is run between 5am and 11pm each half hour.
 This behavior can be configured by changing the cron expression in the *.github/workflows/main.yaml* file.
 The time zone on GitHub is UTC

-You can test the script locally by running
+You can test the script locally by running as

 ```cmd
 ./check-udi.side <email> <password> <limit>